AWegnerGitHub/awegnergithub.github.io-content/2019_07_30_invoiceninja_ubuntu_1804.md

         </Directory>
     </VirtualHost>

-This sets up a direct from HTTP to HTTPS.
+This sets up a redirect from HTTP to HTTPS.
 Then it points to the SSL certificates I've created for this subdomain.
 I previously wrote about [how I set up SSL][ssl].
 I followed the same steps, using the new subdomain.